random689/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :information_source: The **Medical History** field will only appear if you have added medical history for that student.
 Otherwise, it will not be shown.
 This allows the user to easily observe whether a student has any medical history.
-When the medical history is too long or cannot be shown fully, it will be truncated with "...".
+When the medical history is too long or cannot be shown fully, it will be truncated to "...".
 To view the full medical history, use the `showMedical` command.
 </div>